Anthony Mazzocchi and Deborah Buck, Directors

 Tuition & Financial Aid

-Our all-inclusive tuition has remained at $6,700 since 2010 (including $900 deposit).
+Our all-inclusive tuition is $7,200 (including $900 deposit).
 All tuition payments are non-refundable, except in the event of a forced cancellation.

 Financial aid is available to qualified students who demonstrate need.
 If you have questions about financial aid, we encourage you to submit an application and contact our office.